Wellbeing statement

 - thinking about and trying out some practical strategies to help in difficult situations.

-The Resilience Group has been extremely popular with many children asking to repeat the course.
+The Resilience Groups have been extremely popular with many children asking to repeat the course.
 The sessions are relaxing and good fun and we have seen an enormous benefit, not only for the individuals attending but for the school as a whole.

 Our Worry Box